 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-Women with metaplastic carcinoma of the breast may experience the following symptoms.
-Sometimes, women with metaplastic carcinoma of the breast do not show any of these symptoms.
+Women with breast cancer may experience the following breast changes or symptoms.
+Sometimes, women with breast cancer do not show any of these symptoms when diagnosed.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom on this list, please talk with your doctor.

-- New lumps (many women normally have lumpy breasts) or a thickening in the breast or under the arm
+- New lumps or a thickening in the breast or under the arm.
+However, many women normally have lumpy breasts.

-- Nipple tenderness, discharge, or physical changes (such as a nipple turned inward or a persistent sore)
+- Nipple tenderness, discharge, or physical changes, such as a nipple turned inward, a persistent sore, or a change in the size or shape of the breast

 - Skin irritation or changes, such as puckers, dimples, scaliness, or new creases

-- Warm, red, swollen breasts with a rash resembling the skin of an orange (called peau d'orange)
+- Warm, red, swollen breasts with a rash resembling the skin of an orange, which may be called peau d'orange

-- Pain in the breast (usually not a symptom of breast cancer, but should be reported to a doctor)
+- Pain in the breast.
+This is usually not a symptom of breast cancer, but should be reported to a doctor.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.